FedericoPonzi/Horust/README.md

 * Rock solid: You should be able to trust your favorite egyptian God.

 ## Status
 At this point, this should be considered Alpha software.
-Check [Contributing](CONTRIBUTING.md) if you want to join the development.

 ## Usage
 1. Create a directory with your services. `/etc/horust/services/`.